zhoudw-zdw/CVPR22-Fact/readme.md

 ## Dataset
 We provide the source code on three benchmark datasets, i.e., CIFAR100, CUB200 and miniImageNet.
 Please follow the guidelines in [CEC](https://github.com/icoz69/CEC-CVPR2021) to prepare them.

+The split of ImageNet100/1000 is availabel at [Google Drive](https://drive.google.com/drive/folders/1IBjVEmwmLBdABTaD6cDbrdHMXfHHtFvU?usp=sharing).

 ## Code Structures
 There are four parts in the code.